petrovskip/fhreg-react/README.md

 # Disclosure

 The react app is under MIT liscence.
-However, both the API and data procedures are not released under and open source liscence, making this app a demo and not in any case a production ready app.
+However, both the API and data procedures are not released under and open source liscence, making this app a heavily modified demo and not in any case a production ready app.

 # Libraries used